 Notice Delivered: Where the respondent and or the complainant is a registered member of TBN, any notice issued under this policy shall deemed to have been delivered if done so in person or by registered mail to the most current address on file with the TBN membership records.
 Where the complainant or respondent is not a registered member then notice may be by any means determined by the Board to be reasonable and appropriate under the circumstances.

-Complaint Investigation: Where a complaint is received, the Board shall appoint an appropriate person, who may or may not be a member of the Board, to conduct an inquiry into the complaint's allegation(s).
+Complaint Investigation: Where a complaint is received, the Board shall appoint two appropriate people who may or may not be members of the Board, to act as the investigative team to conduct an inquiry into the complainant's allegation(s).

 The appointed person shall interview the complainant, the respondent and any witnesses and collect and secure any other information and evidence deemed relevant.
 The appointed person shall return a report to the Board, in writing, within 45 days of the appointment, detailing the results of his/her inquiry, which shall include summaries of any interviews conducted and copies of any relevant photographic, video images or other relevant documentation that may exist.

 The Board, by majority vote, may extend this timeline once, for an additional 30 days, where it is determined reasonably necessary in order to ensure a complete and thorough inquiry.